 Food Lifeline handles all of the federal paperwork required for Kids Cafe, in addition to providing training, specialized equipment and delivering meals that meet federal nutrition standards.
 That way the afterschool and summer meal providers can focus on what they do best - helping kids - while Food Lifeline handles the intricacies of reporting and food sourcing.

-To find a summer meal site near you enter your zip code below or visit the Summer Meals resource finder site.
+To find a summer meal site near you visit the Summer Meals resource finder site.

 To learn more about Summer Meals: download the Summer Meals Tool kit